Whitescan/PlayerPlot/README.md

 ![Player Plot Screen Shot](images/cover.jpg)

 Player Plot is a self-serve protection plugin for Minecraft.
 It allows users to unlock and claim protected regions.
 The plugin is extremely scalable thanks to plots beings stored in grid zones.
-The plugin is also very user friendly because any plot's border can be made visible using the /plot scan command.
+The plugin is also very user-friendly because any plot's border can be made visible using the /plot scan command.

 #### Built With